finn-corbett/Technical-Algorithmic-Trading-Strategy-V1/README.md

 A stock trading algorithm, backtested for 5 years from Sep 1 2017 to Sep 1 2022.
 This algorithm has been developed to test a simple trading strategy and evaluate its performance in managing a stock portfolio.
 I have conducted this project to improve my programming and financial skills, alongside showcasing my abilities.

-This graph compares the value of a portfolio managed by the trading algorithm against using the 'Buy and Hold' strategy for the same stocks.
-Each portfolio started the 5 year period with £10,000.
+This graph compares the value of a portfolio managed by the trading algorithm against using the 'Buy and Hold' strategy for the same stocks, and a Buy and Hold strategy applied to the S&P500 (SPY).
+Each portfolio started the 5 year period with £100,000.
 <img src="https://github.com/finn-corbett/trading-algo-0.1/blob/main/Images/Portfolio.png" alt="drawing" width="750"/>
 ## Table of Contents